Vice President for Student Affairs

 Dr. Cynthia L. Hernandez

 Dr. Cynthia L. Hernandez earned a bachelor's degree in Animal Science, a master’s degree in Educational Administration with an emphasis in Student Affairs, and a doctorate in Educational Administration from Texas A&M University.
-She has over 16 years of experience in higher education and student affairs.
+She has over 18 years of experience in higher education and student affairs.
+Prior to returning to Texas A&M, Dr. Hernandez served as the Coordinator of Orientation, Transition, and Retention Services at Northern Arizona Univesity.
+In addition to her areas of supervision, she currently serves as the convenor of the Special Situations Team and the Title IX Deputy for efforts out of the Division of Student Affairs.
 She has received The Association of Former Students and Division of Student Affairs Professional Staff Award and was selected as a Fish Camp Namesake in 2002.
-Dr. Hernandez is a member of several professional organizations including the National Association of Student Personnel Administrators, the Association of Student Conduct Administrators, and the National Orientation Directors Association (NODA), where she holds the position of President.
+Dr. Hernandez is a member of several professional organizations including the National Association of Student Personnel Administrators, the Association of Student Conduct Administrators, and the National Orientation Directors Association (NODA), where she held the position of President.

 Dr. Cynthia Hernandez can be reached by E-mail at firstname.lastname@example.org.

-Dr. Hernandez's assistant, Stacy Wright, can be reached by e-mail at firstname.lastname@example.org.
+Dr. Hernandez's assistant, Cindy Smith, can be reached by e-mail at email@example.com.

 Assistant to the Vice President